Sabishii no wa Anta dake ja Nai

 (淋しいのはアンタだけじゃない, Sabishii no wa Anta dake ja Nai) is a Japanese manga series about hearing disability, written and illustrated by Kōji Yoshimoto.
 It was serialized in Shogakukan's seinen manga magazine Big Comic Superior from January 2016 to September 2017, with its chapters collected in three tankōbon volumes.

 Publication

 Written and illustrated by Kōji Yoshimoto, Sabishii no wa Anta dake ja Nai was serialized in Shogakukan's seinen manga magazine Big Comic Superior from January 8, 2016, to September 8, 2017.
 Shogakukan collected its chapters in three tankōbon volumes released from May 30, 2016, to September 29, 2017.

-Volume list
+Volumes

 Reception

 The series ranked first in the July 2016 edition of Takarajimasha's Kono Manga ga Sugoi!
 Web.
 Sabishii no wa Anta dake ja Nai was one of the Jury Recommended Works at the 20th Japan Media Arts Festival in 2017.